beeware/toga/docs/reference/api/widgets/selection.rst

         accessor="name",
     )

+    # Select Bob explicitly
+    selection.value = selection.items[1]

     # What is the age of the currently selected person?
+This will print 42
     print(f"Age of currently selected person: {selection.value.age}")

+    # Select Charlie by searching
+    selection.value = selection.items.find(name="Charlie")

 Notes
 -----